Classification of interfacial water governed by water-polymer interactions in hydrated polymers: A molecular dynamics

-As structural relaxation proceeds, the information on the initial intermolecular configuration is lost; accordingly, $G_{\mathrm{d}}(r_\mathrm{OO},t)$ is expected to approach unity at all $r_{\mathrm{OO}}$ in the long-time limit.
-Indeed, for all polymers, the peak in $G_{\mathrm{d}}(r_\mathrm{OO},t)$ corresponding to the first hydration shell decreases progressively with time.
-However, an increase in $G_{\mathrm{d}}(r_\mathrm{OO},t)$ is observed in the vicinity of $r_{\mathrm{OO}} = 0$, a feature that has also been reported for hydrated PVA systems.~\cite{muller-plathe1998Microscopic} This behavior indicates the hopping motion of water molecules from the first hydration shell toward the origin, reflecting water-water exchange processes arising from the localization of water molecules confined within the polymer matrix.
+Figure~\ref{fig:vandww} shows the results for $G_{\mathrm{d}}(r_\mathrm{OO},t)$ at a water content of 25 wt\% for each polymer.
+For all polymers, the peak in $G_{\mathrm{d}}(r_\mathrm{OO},t)$ corresponding to the first hydration shell decreases progressively with time.
+However, an increase in $G_{\mathrm{d}}(r_\mathrm{OO},t)$ is observed in the vicinity of $r_{\mathrm{OO}} = 0$, a feature that has also been reported for hydrated PVA systems.~\cite{muller-plathe1998Microscopic} As discussed in Ref.~\onlinecite{muller-plathe1998Microscopic}, this behavior reflects the hopping motion of water molecules from the first hydration shell toward the origin, which differs from that in pure water.
+This suggests the development of spatial correlations between different water molecules over time, arising from water-water exchange processes associated with the localization of water molecules confined within the polymer matrix due to polymer-water interactions.
 As shown in Fig.~\ref{fig:vandww}, this feature is particularly pronounced for PVA, PHEA, PMEMA, PHEMA, and PBA compared with PEG and PMEA.
 PVA, PHEA, and PHEMA are hydrophilic polymers containing hydroxyl groups and exhibit relatively long H-bond lifetimes with water, indicating a strong confinement effect on the associated water molecules.
-In contrast, PMEMA and PBA are more hydrophobic and possess lower equilibrium water contents, with a tendency for polymer chain aggregation.
+In contrast, PMEMA and PBA are more hydrophobic and possess lower equilibrium water contents, with a tendency for polymer chain aggregation, as evident in Fig.~S1 of the Supplementary Material.
 Consequently, water molecules spatially confined within such polymer matrices are expected to become localized.
 By comparison, PEG and PMEA possess flexible backbones derived from ether and methoxy groups, respectively, as demonstrated in Fig.~\ref{fig:sigma}.
 This flexibility enhances the mobility of confined water molecules, resulting in a reduced localization effect as characterized by $G_{\mathrm{d}}(r_{\mathrm{OO}}, t)$.